 Room under the small table: There is a small table between the seats.
 If your suitcase is too heavy to place on the luggage rack, or too thick to place under your seat, you can put it under the small desk that is near your seat.

-If you are taking a sleeper carriage, you can place your baggage on the opposite side to the berths, under the lower berth, or under the small desk in your compartment.
+If you are taking a sleeper car, you can place your baggage on the opposite side to the berths, under the lower berth, or under the small desk in your compartment.

 If you don't want to carry too much baggage with you, you can opt for baggage consignment at the train station before departure.
-Usually, your baggage can be transported in a freight carriage on the same train as you.
-So you can collect your baggage when you arrive at the train station.
+Usually, your baggage can be transported in a freight car on the same train as you.
+This enables you to collect your baggage when you arrive at the train station.

 When you show your train ticket and pay you'll be given a consignment collection voucher for the equivalent journey.

 Remember to pack your fragile items and electronic products carefully, as they may be damaged during transportation.
 You can buy consignment insurance for them there.